ymotongpoo/aqd-workshop/workshop/03-sandbox.md

 You will see that it creates code based on this single line prompt.

-*Multi-line prompt*
+**Multi-line prompt**

-This works exactly like the previous one, except you can put your prompts on multiple lines.
+7/ This works exactly like the previous one, except you can put your prompts on multiple lines.
 For example

 ```
  # CREATE a function called get user age